Which city is cheaper, Lancaster or Acadia National Park?

 These are the overall average travel costs for the two destinations.

-If you're trying to decide where to visit between Acadia National Park or Lancaster, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Acadia National Park or Lancaster, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Located in the U.S. state of Maine, Acadia National Park encompasses much of Mount Desert Island, including smaller islands just off the Atlantic Coast.
 Once inhabited by the Wabanaki people, the region was a hub for seasonal fishing, hunting, and gathering berries, clams, and other shellfish on the coast.
 Acadia officially became a National Park in 1919, though it wasn't named Acadia until 1929 in honor of the former French colony.